mariavd/gimic/doc/usage.rst

 For the same molecule but with HF/cc-pVTZ, the maximum errors are: 4.8e-5, 2.5e-2, 5.4e-2, 7.8e-2.

-ATTENTION, to have these agreements with turbomole, one need to specify "int=NoBasisTransform » in the Gaussian NMR calculation in order to prevent Gaussian from transforming the generalized contraction basis sets.

 At last, the MOL file produced by Gaussian2gimic is slightly different from the one obtained by turbo2gimic.`